-Haeundae District (Haeundae-gu) contains some of the more foreign-friendly neighbourhoods in the city.
-There’s a large variety of shopping and restaurants catering to both Korean and foreign tastes.
-Residents can also enjoy being adjacent to the beaches and coastal parks of the area.
-Nearby Jangsan Mountain is a popular hiking destination.
+Haeundae District (Haeundae-gu) contains some of the more foreigner-friendly neighbourhoods in the city.
+There’s a large variety of shops and restaurants catering to both Korean and foreign tastes.
+Residents can also enjoy being adjacent to the beaches and coastal parks of the area, and nearby Jangsan Mountain is a popular hiking destination.

 Haeundae is also one of the more family-friendly areas of Busan.
 There are several international schools in the area.

-While affordable housing can be found in the area, the general cost of living is slightly higher here than in other parts of the city.
+While affordable housing can be found here, the general cost of living is slightly higher than in other parts of the city.
 The area can also become congested with tourists, especially in the summer.

 Centum City and Marine City